Hot topics

 Google offers us the color options Obsidian, Porcelain, and Bay for the 6.7-inch Pixel 8 Pro.
 In the Pixel 8, Rose and Hazel join Obsidian.
 Both devices are IP68-certified and protected by Corning glass at the front and back.
 In contrast to the Gorilla Glass Victus, Google gives the Pro device Gorilla Glass Victus 2.
 The frame is made of aluminum—polished in the Pro and matte in the base model.
 The glass back is the other way around: Matte for the Pro, polished for the Pixel 8.
 Google also mentions that recycled materials account for at least 18 percent of the smartphone's weight.

-Looking at the display of the Pixel 8 Pro, we notice a slightly shrunken resolution of 2,992 x 1,344 pixels compared to the predecessor, while it remains 2,400 x 1,080 pixels in the Pixel 8.
-Both models repeat images at 120 hertz, with LTPO variable refresh rate technology reserved for the Pro.
-Incidentally, the brightness of the display has been increased on both devices: 1,400 nits (2,000 nits peak brightness) on the Pixel 8 and up to 1,600 nits (peak brightness: 2,400 nits) on the Pixel 8 Pro.
+Looking at the display of the Pixel 8 Pro, we notice a slightly shrunken resolution of 2,992 x 1,344 pixels compared to the predecessor, while it remains 2,400 x 1,080 pixels in the Pixel 8 and 8a.
+All models repeat images at 120 hertz, with LTPO variable refresh rate technology reserved for the Pro.
+Incidentally, the brightness of the display has been increased on both devices: 1,400 nits (2,000 nits peak brightness) on the Pixel 8/8a and up to 1,600 nits (peak brightness: 2,400 nits) on the Pixel 8 Pro.

-Google Pixel 8 vs. Google Pixel 8 Pro: SoC and performance
+Google Pixel 8's Tensor G3: SoC and performance

-Unsurprisingly, the Tensor G3 replaces the Tensor G2 in both smartphones.
+Unsurprisingly, the Tensor G3 replaces the Tensor G2 in the three smartphones.
 Google itself—logically—calls it the most powerful Pixel processor so far and refers to the expanded AI features.
-In summary, our tests revealed that the first nona core processor falls short of its expectations.
+In summary, our tests revealed that the first nona-core processor falls short of its expectations.

 Despite its ARM Cortex-X3 prime core with a maximum clock rate of 3.0 GHz, four Cortex A715 performance cores (2.45 GHz), and four additional Cortex A510 efficiency cores (2.15 GHz), it roughly equals the performance of a Snapdragon 8 Gen 1 from Qualcomm.
 Demanding games like Genshin Impact are not quite playable on the highest graphic settings.
 Of course, the processor manufactured by Samsung in a 4-nm process is completely sufficient for everyday use.

 This SoC is joined by 12 GB LPDDR5x RAM and up to 512 GB flash storage in the Pixel 8.
-The Pixel 8 has 8 GB of RAM and a maximum of 256 GB of storage.
-In both cases, the storage is not expandable and unfortunately, it is only UFS 3.1 instead of 4.0 storage.
+The Pixel 8 and 8a have 8 GB of RAM and a maximum of 256 GB of storage.
+In all three models, the storage is not expandable and unfortunately, it is only UFS 3.1 instead of 4.0 storage.

-As in the Pixel 7 series, Google installs a dual-cam in the base model and a triple-cam in the Pro variant in the current edition of the Pixel.
+As in the Pixel 7 series, Google installs a dual-cam in the two cheaper models and a triple-cam in the Pro variant in the current edition of the Pixel.

 According to Google, the macro mode of the ultra-wide-angle sensor is noticeably better and the telezoom is significantly more sensitive to light.
 In the Pixel 8, there is a 12 MP ultra-wide-angle sensor in addition to the 50 MP main camera, which also functions as a macro shooter.